award

 What Kind of Damages Could I Receive from a Spinal Cord Injury?

-There are several different damages you could potentially receive from a spinal cord injury.
+There are several different types of damage you could potentially receive from a spinal cord injury.
 Although it differs from person to person, the most common damages received from a spinal cord injury include:

 • Property damage